plotly/plotly.github.io/_posts/2015-03-30-getting-data.md

 <br />
 <br />

-<p>Using Vernier in your classroom and your students have Chromebooks?
-Using the <a href="http://www.vernier.com/products/software/data-share/">Vernier Data Share app</a>, you can export data directly to Plotly, which gives you a seamless workflow on your Chromebook.
+<p>Vernier develops and produces easy-to-use data-aquisition products (think sensors, data loggers and experiments) for science classrooms and labs around the world.
+Using Vernier in your classroom and your students have Chromebooks?
+Using one of Vernier's <a href="http://www.vernier.com/products/wireless-solutions/connected-science-system/apps/">Data Share Apps</a> (built for iPad, Android, Chromebooks, and mixed-device classrooms), you can export data directly to Plotly, which gives you a seamless workflow on your Chromebook.
 An export to Plotly with Logger Pro is coming soon.</p>

 <table>
 <tbody>